webplatform/docs/guides/the_html_head/index.md

 ''Figure 1: Displaying a title in a browser.''

 There are many tutorials on the Web about how to write good document titles, most of which are related to search engine optimization (SEO).
 Don't go overboard and try to trick the search engines into showing an inflated number of search results.
-Write a concise information piece about what the document is.
+Just write a concise description of what the document is.
 "Breeding Dogs &mdash; Tips about Alsatians" is a lot more human digestible than "Dogs, Alsatian, Breeding, Dog, Tips, Free, Pet".

 == Adding keywords and a description ==